Recipes

 2

-Preheat the oven and mix the filling
+and mix the filling

 Preheat the oven to 180°C. In a bowl, combine the grated zucchini with the ricotta, egg, Parmesan cheese, salt, pepper and a pinch of nutmeg.